zenlan/tate-data-doodles/README.md

-# Excursions into Tate Gallery's Open Data
+## Excursions into Tate Gallery's Open Data

-## VIEWS
+### VIEWS

 [Graphs describing Tate purchases/gifts by year and artist gender](http://www.zenlan.com/tate/rickshaw.html)

 [Lists detailing Tate purchases/gifts by year and artist gender](http://www.zenlan.com/tate/list.html)

-## SOURCE
+### SOURCE

 The data is sourced from the [Tate Collection repo](https://github.com/tategallery/collection)

-## TOOLS
+### TOOLS

-### SQL
+#### SQL

-tables.sql imports the Tate CSV data files, artist_data.csv and artwork_data.csv, into a MySQL database views.sql creates views that
+"tables.sql" imports the Tate CSV data files, artist_data.csv and artwork_data.csv, into a MySQL database.

+"views.sql" creates views used by the APIs.

-### APIs
+#### APIs

 PHP files that can be called to read and/or write the JSON files that power the views, returning the data JSONP wrapped.
+See comments at the top of each file for usage details.

-api_ls.php feeds the list view.

-api_rs.php feeds the graph view.
+"api_ls.php" feeds the list view. "api_rs.php feeds the graph view."

-## Dependencies
+### Dependencies

 [Rickshaw js/css](https://github.com/shutterstock/rickshaw) graphing library is included under the terms of the Rickshaw license.
 Please note that a very minor hack to rickshaw.js, Rickshaw.Graph.HoverDetail.initialize(), is in place in order to fix the format of hover details.